geological-survey-of-queensland/borehole-database/README.md

 |borehole origin circumstance|--|--|--|
 |depth datum|rotary table, kelly bushing, ground level, other|ground level, drillpipe collar, rotary table, other|--|

+## Borehole 'See also' field
+The borehole database purposely focuses on the basic information about boreholes.
+Detailed and extended borehole-related datasets can be accessed through hyperlinks stored in the 'See also' field.
+This lets us link to any type of dataset, held by GSQ, GA, other government department, or other party.
+Dataset examples are:
+- DetailedDescription
+- Geophysical Logs
+- Geological Description
+- Ground Water Level
+- Ground Water Chemistry
+- Rock Geochemistry
+- Pore Gas Chemistry
+- Geotechnical Info

 ## Software design
 The current MERLIN Oracle database is a relational database with 58 borehole-related tables:
 * 6 tables with current data updates